tbensky/PhysicsLabs/README.md

 This repository conatains "virtualized" advanced physics labs.
 They were made during the Spring and Fall of 2020, to allow physics majors to continue their degree progress during the world-wide COVID-19 pandemic.

-There are no data-derived results here, but everything posted will allow you to arrive at the results yourself.
-In other words, you must engage in each lab, "take data" from any videos or images, understand how each works, and do the analysis to arrive at a given result.
+There are no data-derived results here, but everything posted allows one to arrive at a results themselves.
+In other words, one must engage in each lab, "take data" from any videos or images, understand how each works, and do the analysis to arrive at a given result.

-It is hoped the quaratine version of these labs allows the students to do all labs work except (unfortunately) to push the buttons on the equipment.
+It is hoped this "quaratine version" of these labs will allow the student to have a full "lab experience" minus (unfortunately) pushing the buttons on the equipment.

 ## Cratering